Why and Where?

 Culture shock is a common feeling that many people experience when they are exposed to an unfamiliar culture, way of life, or set of attitudes.
 It is an emotional and behavioural reaction to living and working overseas and involves an adjustment to everything from the food to the language to learning how to mail a letter.

-Reverse culture shock refers to the anxiety and feelings an individual may experience upon returning to their home country after living and studying abroad.
-Although your family and friends have probably heard about your adventures through email and phone conversations, they were not there with you to personally experience it.
+Reverse culture shock refers to the anxiety and other feelings an individual may experience upon returning to their home country after living and studying abroad.
+Although your family and friends have probably heard about your adventures through online conversations, they were not there with you to personally experience it.
 As a result, their reactions to the “new you” may appear to be distant as they try to understand the full impact of the events that have shaped your views and attitudes into what they are today.
 Allow yourself some time to relax, reflect and adjust to life back at home without losing the ideas and lessons learned while you were abroad.

 Try to use your new knowledge to understand your own culture from an international perspective.
-To help ease your re-entry process, make sure to attend any orientation or welcome home sessions offered by your home institution to find out new and interesting ways to integrate your recent study abroad experience with your continued life and studies.
+To help ease your re-entry process, make sure to attend any orientation or welcome home sessions offered by your home institution to find out new helpful ways to integrate your recent study abroad experience with your continued life and studies.
 Find opportunities to practice your newly acquired language skills by taking advanced language courses, joining a language club, or seeking out a conversation partner.
 Start a travel blog on your experiences and post pictures and share stories with people.

-Depending on the country in which you are traveling to, the acceptance or discrimination of individuals who identify as LGBTQ can vary greatly from your home country.
+Depending on the country in which you are traveling to, the acceptance or discrimination levels of individuals who identify as LGBTQ can vary greatly from your home country.
 Community policies, laws and socially acceptable behaviour may be different in foreign countries, and local governments may or may not provide the same level of protection or support of individuals' liberties in the LGBTQ group.

 Public decency laws, prejudices and attitudes will fluctuate depending on societal norms, however, attitudes may be less prejudicial than you may expect.
 It is important to research the situation in your host country before departure, one place to start is with the institution that is running the program.
 They have already researched the country that you will be visiting and may be able to help you with any questions you have.